-As of March 31, 2017, our principal sources of liquidity consisted of cash and cash equivalents of \$1.9 million and our remaining borrowing capacity under the Revolving Credit Facility (as defined below) compared to \$2.2 million of cash and cash equivalents as of December 31, 2016.
-As noted previously, in January 2016 we completed our acquisition of HHI.
-In conjunction with the acquisition, we entered into a syndicated credit agreement (the "Credit Agreement,") described further below, with Regions Bank ("Regions") serving as administrative agent, which provided for a \$125 million term loan facility (the "Term Loan Facility") and a \$50 million revolving credit facility (the "Revolving Credit Facility" and, together with the Term Loan Facility, the "Credit Facilities").
-The cash portion of the purchase price for our acquisition of HHI was primarily funded by the \$125 million Term Loan Facility and \$25 million borrowed under the Revolving Credit Facility.
-As of March 31, 2017, we had \$148.3 million in principal amount of indebtedness outstanding under the Credit Facilities.
+As of September 30, 2017, our principal sources of liquidity consisted of cash and cash equivalents of \$1.0 million and our remaining borrowing capacity under the Previous Revolving Credit Facility (as defined below) compared to \$2.2 million of cash and cash equivalents as of December 31, 2016.
+As noted previously, we completed our acquisition of HHI in January 2016.
+In conjunction with the acquisition, we entered into a syndicated credit agreement (the "Previous Credit Agreement"), described further below, with Regions Bank ("Regions") serving as administrative agent, which provided for a \$125 million term loan facility (the "Previous Term Loan Facility") and a \$50 million revolving credit facility (the "Previous Revolving Credit Facility" and, together with the Previous Term Loan Facility, the "Previous Credit Facilities").
+The cash portion of the purchase price for our acquisition of HHI was primarily funded by the \$125 million Previous Term Loan Facility and \$25 million borrowed under the Previous Revolving Credit Facility.
+As of September 30, 2017, we had \$146.2 million in principal amount of indebtedness outstanding under the Previous Credit Facilities.